-Variable Dimensions Indicators Important Not Important Security () ity () Vulnerability Against Financia Is a regular job important or not?
-Crisis () Is having a steady income important or not?
-Vulnerability to Disaster () Is resistance toward the financial crisis important or not?
-Is residential location away from prone to disaster important or not?
+Variable Dimensions Indicators Important Not Important Security () Vulnerability Against Financial Crisis () Is a regular job important or not?
+Is having a steady income important or not?
+Is resistance toward the financial crisis important or not?
+Vulnerability to Disaster () Is residential location away from prone to disaster important or not?
 Is protection from disaster important or not?
 Vulnerability Against Social Conflict () Is protection from social conflicts important or not?
 Is protection from criminality important or not?
 Vulnerability Against Disease () Is protection from infectious dis- eases or serious illnesses impor- tant or not?
 Is a good environ- mental condition away from disease important or not?

-measurement or not? nature poverty line needs to be replaced by this MPL Yes.
+K. Do you think the income/expenditure poverty line needs to be replaced by this MPI measurement or not?
+Yes.
 No XII.
-Do you think it is important the MPL measurement? or not to have a hierarchy of variables in developing Yes No Appendix 4 In-depth Intervieus in the survey locations ews materials for Interviewees List of Questions asked in In-dept h Interview to Interviewees List of Interviewees List of Questions asked to the interviewees 1.
-The Head of the Village in each survey location 2.
-Three community members in each survey location 3.
-Two or three of the poor household heads in each survey location.
-4. Two or three of the non-poor household heads in each survey location Do you think Capability, Empowerment, Opportunity, and Security variables are important or not important to measure the Multidimensional Poverty line?
+Do you think it is important the MPL measurement? or not to have a hierarchy of variables in developing Yes No Appendix 4 In-depth Intervieus in the survey locations ews materials for Interviewees List of Questions asked in In-dept h Interview to Interviewees List of Interviewees List of Questions asked to the interviewees The Head of the Village in each survey location Three community members in each survey location Two or three of the poor household Do you think Capability, Empowerment, Opportunity, and Security variables are important or not important to measure the Multidimensional Poverty line?
 Do you have views on other variables or components that need to be added?
-Do you agree with the views of household heads given in the questionnaire that Capability, Empowerment, Opportunity, and Security variables are important or not important to measure the Multidimensional Poverty line?
-Do you agree that security is not important to measure poverty in this place and why?
-Please explain.